concur/developer.concur.com/src/api-guides/vat-reclaim-integration.md

  paidDateBefore|2018-01-27
  paidDateAfter|2018-01-25

-**2. GET the Report Details for each unique Report ID that is returned in the API Request from #1**
+    2. GET the Report Details

+This step will be repeated for each unique for each unique Report ID that is returned in the API Request from #1

    [GET Expense Report Details v2 API](/api-reference/expense/expense-report/expense-report-get.html)

 Insert one Report ID per API request.
 Make all of the requests until you obtain details for every report returned in         your search results.

-**3. GET the Images**
+    3. GET the Images

    [Receipt Image v3 API](/api/v3.0/expense/receiptimages)